TBooker/toms_modules/README.txt

-These modeules contain functions taht I use for lots of differnt scripts
+These modules contain functions taht I use for lots of differnt scripts

 Just so that you know in the future.
 To add files to the python path you need to make or open a file called .profil in the default directory that terminal or console or whatever Unix commmand line interface you are using is called.